zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 Again, we need our own HTML file.
 You can find a basic HTML file, `index.html` located in a directory called `your-css`.

 Before you can do anything else, you need to shut down the server that is loading `Beyoncé.html` for us.
-You can do that by hitting `control` + `c`.
+You can do that by hitting `control` + `c` at the same time.

 Now, you'll want to move into the `your_css` directory by entering in terminal: `cd your_css`.